EcoComplex/NetworkGolfoSanJorge/README.md

-#  Ecological Network assembly: how the regional meta web influence local food webs
+#  Bottom trawl fishery in Patagonia does not alter the structure but can change the stability of the food web

 [![DOI](https://zenodo.org/badge/114162751.svg)](https://zenodo.org/badge/latestdoi/114162751)